MillennialDIYer/Fallback-Domain-Redirect-w-UTM-Plugin/README.md

 BTEmp.com/weddings/bouquets/arrangement-[1] ↴
 https://www.BillysTenneesseEmporium.com/weddings/bouquet/arrangement-[1]/?utm_source=BTEmp.com&utm_medium=YOURLS

 It certainly is convenient for one-time use URLS to write on the back of a business card or whatever.
 The UTM source is optional and to allow the user to see how much use they're getting out of method, and to distinguish it from direct traffic.
+If you're using your short domain to make shortlinks for your WordPress site, this plugin is a great way to make YOURLS even more useful, for free, and with no downsides.

 Also, keep in mind that **you still get to keep using your YOURLS install like you always have**.
 This plugin doesn't interfere in any way with short links to existing keywords.